kyma-project/kyma/docs/monitoring/02-01-monitoring.md

   For more details, read the [Prometheus documentation](https://prometheus.io/docs/introduction).

 - **Grafana** that provides a dashboard and a graph editor to visualize metrics collected from the Prometheus API.
-Grafana uses the query language called [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) to select and aggregate the metrics data from the Prometheus database.
-To access the Grafana UI, use the `https://grafana.{DOMAIN}` address, where {DOMAIN} is the domain of your Kyma cluster.
+Grafana uses the query language called [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) to select and aggregate metrics data from the Prometheus database.
+To access the Grafana UI, use the `https://grafana.{DOMAIN}` address, where `{DOMAIN}` is the domain of your Kyma cluster.

   For more details, read the [Grafana documentation](https://grafana.com/docs/guides/getting_started/).